4 Hypothesis testing

 4.2.2 1 - Alpha

-Now that we have determined our critical value (for our particular sample size) based on our desired alpha, significance level, we can use this critical value to look at the power.
+Now that we have determined our critical values based on our desired alpha (significance level) we can use this critical value to look at the power of our test.

-Figure 4.7: HA binomial distributions with critical values.
+Figure 4.7: True binomial distributions with critical values.

 The only way to increase the power is to increase the sample size of the study, or increase the type I error.

-As stated earlier we would rather have a higher probability of making the correct decision.
+We would of course prefer a higher probability of making the correct decision.
 In the social sciences we are striving for a power of .80.
 This means that we want to make the correct decision in 80% of the cases when the null hypothesis is false.
 In our candy factory example, this would mean that we would want to reject the null hypothesis in 80% of the replications.
 With our machine producing bags with 10 candies, this is just not possible.
-The only way to increase the power is to increase the sample size of the study.
+The only practial way to increase the power is to increase the sample size of the study.
 In the candy factory example, this would mean that we would have to increase the number of candies in the candy bags.
 We will come back to this in the Section 4.2.11 on sample size.
+You could also increase test power by increasing your alpha level (type I error rate), which means increasing the probability to make the incorrect decision of rejecting a true null hypothesis.
+This path is generally avoided in the social sciences which favors strong evidence over random “discorveries”.

-One more thing to note, is that the true power of the test can only be determined if you know the true population value.
-In practice, we do not know if the null or the alternative hypothesis is true.
+As mentioned earlier, to determine power, you have to be specific about what you want to distinguish your null hypothesis from.
+In this section, we have discussed true power which concerns the true population parameter.
+In practice, we do not know the true population parameter.
 We can only calculate the power of the test when we assume some alternative hypothesis.
 It is good practice to base your assumptions about the alternative hypothesis on previous research, theory, or other empirical evidence.
 This is mostly expressed as the expected effect size, the expected difference between the null and the alternative hypothesis.
+Power based on the expected effect is often calculated before the data is collected to answer a key question: How much power does the test I set up have to distinguish my null hypothesis (e.g., the campaign has no effect) from an alternative hypothesis that I consider to be theoretically or practically relevant (e.g., the campaign incrased sales by at least 7%).

 In all statistical software, the power of the test is not calculated based on the true effect size, but on the found effect size in your sample.
 This is called the observed power and will be covered in Section 4.2.8.